 These include tenants, landlords, and people with lawful custody to remove your children from your home.

-What To Do if Arrested for Deadly Force
+What Should I Do if I was Arrested for Deadly Force?

 Pennsylvania laws allow individuals to defend themselves when faced with potential death or injury.
 The castle doctrine does not necessarily protect you from being detained or arrested.
 Police officers must investigate all situations involving deadly force.